 With well developed blockchain system, IBM has one potential rival.
 Although dealing in a completely different industry, Chinese online giant, Alibaba, has involved deeply in blockchain solutions.
 Alibaba is the leading company in the world when it comes to the number of patents in blockchain technology.
 The records show that Alibaba alone files for over 90 blockchain patents a year.

 The lead figure of Alibaba, Mr. Jack Ma, has reportedly clearly stated that the company was not interested in cryptos specifically, but rather only in exploring the blockchain solutions.
-This stand coincides with the official stand of the Chinese government to ban the cryptocurrencies in China.
+This stand coincides with the official stand of the Chinese government to ban cryptocurrencies in China.
 Nevertheless, the Chinese companies are focusing on the technology itself.

 Alibaba and Its Blockchain Solutions

 According to the latest reports, Alibaba has explored blockchain implementation in supply chain management, as well as in intellectual property system.
 When it comes to cross-border supply chain management, blockchain is undoubtedly leading in efficiency.
 Specifically, having in mind the fact that such supply chain integrates not just the transportation, but trade finance and logistics as well.
-When dealing globally, ability to access any type of information regarding the product and the shipment is crucial.
+When dealing globally, the ability to access any type of information regarding the product and the shipment is crucial.

 As for blockchain application in the sphere of intellectual property, almost two months ago, Alibaba reportedly announced they were in the process of upgrading the filing of intellectual property rights through utilization of blockchain.
 Supposedly, Alibaba is planning to wrap up the process of implementation by September.
 Afterwards, the blockchain should expand to digital copyright protection, including visual content.